chetandabli/upwear/README.md

 ## G. Profile

-user can see their account details and order history on this page and also user can log out from here.
+- user can see their account details and order history on this page and also user can log out from here.
+- user can cancel pending orders or rate the product if order is delivered.

 <img src="https://miro.medium.com/max/720/1*0AR1rtBd0qLiB4kgLsCG3Q.webp">